all perfumes and colognes smell the same

 5. Designer vs. Niche Perfumes

-Mass-market designer perfumes are made to appeal to a wide audience, often resulting in safe and familiar scent profiles.
-If you’re new to the perfume world, designer perfumes are usually the best place to start.
-On the other hand, niche brands focus on creating unique and bold compositions, which often stray from mainstream trends.
-This is why niche perfumes are less likely to smell like popular colognes.
+Mass-market designer perfumes are made to appeal to a wide audience, often resulting in safe and familiar profiles.
+If you’re new to the perfume world, designer options are usually the best place to start.

-Many niche perfumes are strong, and striking, and can feel overwhelming if you’re not used to them.
+These types of perfumes are strong, and striking, and can feel overwhelming if you’re not used to them.
 Exploring niche fragrances requires an open mind and patience to find the ones that truly resonate with you.

 6. Reformulations and Licensing

 Fragrance reformulations and shared licensing agreements also contribute to the similarity.
-Sometimes, a brand may reformulate its scent or sell the rights to another company, leading to fragrances that closely resemble one another under different names.
+Sometimes, a brand may reformulate its scent or sell the rights to another company, leading to perfumes that closely resemble one another under different names.

 How to Find a Truly Unique Scent